seabeya/tech-stack/react/README.md

 - React invokes the function component (in our example, `App()`) with the updated state every time we modify the state value using the setter function.
 - When a component re-renders, all its children also re-render.

+> [!NOTE]
+> useState doesn't trigger a component re-render if it detects that the new value is the same as the old value.

 <br>

 #### 🔻 Where to Define State?